Antigone: Seven Against Thebes

-Euripides' lost story
+Euripides's Lost Play

 The dramatist Euripides also wrote a play called Antigone, which is lost, but some of the text was preserved by later writers and in passages in his Phoenissae.
 In Euripides, the calamity is averted by the intercession of Dionysus and is followed by the marriage of Antigone and Hæmon.
 Antigone also plays a role in the Phoenissae.

-Appearance elsewhere
+Appearances Elsewhere

 Different elements of the legend appear in other places.
+The 4th century tragedian Astydamas wrote a play about Antigone that is now lost.
 A description of an ancient painting by Philostratus (Imagines ii.
 29) refers to Antigone placing the body of Polynices on the funeral pyre, and this is also depicted on a sarcophagus in the Villa Doria Pamphili in Rome.
-And in Hyginus' version of the legend, apparently founded on a tragedy by a follower of Euripides, Antigone, on being handed over by Creon to her lover Hæmon to be slain, is secretly carried off by him and concealed in a shepherd's hut, where she bears him a son, Maeon.
+And in Hyginus's version of the legend, apparently founded on a tragedy by a follower of Euripides, Antigone, on being handed over by Creon to her lover Hæmon to be slain, is secretly carried off by him and concealed in a shepherd's hut, where she bears him a son, Maeon.
 When the boy grows up, he attends some funeral games at Thebes, and is recognized by the mark of a dragon on his body.
 This leads to the discovery that Antigone is still alive.
-The demi-god Heracles then intercedes and pleads with Creon to forgive Hæmon, but in vain.
+The demi-god Heracles then intercedes and unsuccessfully pleads with Creon to forgive Hæmon.
 Hæmon then kills Antigone and himself.
 The intercession by Heracles is also represented on a painted vase (circa 380–300 BC).